 - Guide 1: How to Remove NukeSped Trojan from Windows.

-- Guide 2: Get rid of NukeSped Trojan from Mac OS X.
+- Guide 2: Get rid of NukeSped Trojan on Mac OS X.

-- Guide 3: Remove NukeSped Trojan from Google Chrome.
+- Guide 3: Remove NukeSped Trojan in Google Chrome.

 - Guide 4: Erase NukeSped Trojan from Mozilla Firefox.

 - Guide 5: Uninstall NukeSped Trojan from Microsoft Edge.